HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/pzn/pzn_portlet/MVC/test_pers_offers_portlet.md

-# Test the Pers Offers Portlet
+# Testing the Pers_Offers portlet

-If you are currently logged in as portal admin user (wpsadmin), then please log off from the Portal.
+If you are currently logged in as portal admin user (wpsadmin), then please log off from the HCL Digital Experience.

 1. Login as one of the following uers: